Last year, we went to North Korea for 10 days.

 One of our post-race activities was a visit to a local waterpark where we swam, slid, hot tubbed, and got naked (courtesy of the locker room) alongside some local North Koreans.

-Our dinners were usually treated to singing performances by the wait staff.
+Our dinners were treated to singing performances by the wait staff.
 Every.
 Single.
 Night.

-The “Grand People’s Study House” in Pyongyang – though a beautiful building outside, it was pretty old-school inside
+The “Grand People’s Study House” in Pyongyang – though a beautiful building outside, it was markedly old-fashioned inside.

-As we were there around the time of Kim il-Sung’s birthday (since he’s considered to be the founder of the country, this was a really big deal), we found many women donning traditional Korean attire.
-They were unloaded off a bus shortly after we were to line up, bow, and offer flowers.
+As we were there around the time of Kim il-Sung’s birthday, we found many women donning traditional Korean attire.
+These ladies were unloaded off a bus shortly after we were to line up, bow, and offer flowers to their ‘great leaders.’

-To both sides of the bronze statues are monuments depicting the Anti-Japanese Revolutionary Struggle and the Socialist Revolution
+The giant bronze statues are flanked on both sides by monuments depicting the Anti-Japanese Revolutionary Struggle and the Socialist Revolution.

 Kim il-Sung square in central Pyongyang.
 The square is the heart of the city and home to most of the city’s events – from celebrations to military parades.